zicro/ajaxS/README.md

 - [x] ajaxSubmit :

 ```
-Avalaible in two Version, the Full One that include all the parameteres
+Avalaible in two Versions, the Full One that include all the parameteres
 used by the ajax Technologie, and the LiteVersion that have just the essentiel
-Ones for running the Code..
+Ones as Shown on the Table Below..
  ```

 | instructions  | FullVersion   | LiteVersion   |